 "Jimmy Olsen finds his life complicated when his friendship with Superman publicly blows out of proportion."

-On this day in 2004, Stargate: SG-1 aired "Heroes: Part 2."
+On this day in 2004 (in the U.S.), Stargate: SG-1 aired "Heroes: Part 2."
 Officially, this served as the eighteenth episode in the program's seventh season, and here's the plot summary as provided by IMDB.com:

 "The documentarian still a thorn in their side, SGC encounters an unforeseen predicament.
 With half of SG-13 off-world engaging enemy Jaffa, SG teams 1, 5, and 7 go in as backup.
 In the midst of heavy fire, O'Neill takes a staff blast to the chest.
 Many deaths from the encounter hit SGC hard and Senator Kinsey orders a full investigation into the matter."